Enjoying our puzzle hints?

 Definition: a push or pull that causes an object to change its motion

-Why it's tricky: can also refer to a group of people or a law enforcement agency
+Why it's tricky: can also refer to a group of people or a magical power

 POWER